About the LBMA Gold Price and LBMA Silver Price

 To be considered as a member of the Precious Metals Oversight Committee please email: IBA@theice.com

-The membership of the Precious Metals Oversight Committee will be published soon.
+The current membership of the Precious Metals Oversight Committee is:

 MINUTES OF THE OVERSIGHT COMMITTEE